 Your kidneys are located just above your waist and below your rib cage toward your back.
-They are generally bean-shaped and the size of your fist.
+They are bean-shaped and the size of your fist.
 They filter blood through filtering units called nephrons.
 There are about 1 million nephrons per kidney.
 The nephrons do the following:

 Remove waste and fluid.
 The kidneys take waste products, such as urea, from the blood.
 They also remove unneeded fluid.